 To find the best splitboard, we've reviewed over 25 boards in the last three years.
-For our 2020 update, we purchased 11 most regarded splitboards, which we put to the test from the Sierra Nevada Mountains to the summit of Mount Shasta.
+For this update, we purchased 11 most regarded splitboards, which we put to the test from the Sierra Nevada Mountains to the summit of Mount Shasta.
 We skinned up icy slopes, dropped cliffs, turned in every possible condition, and even did some math to highlight the strengths and weaknesses of each model.
 Looking at a webpage full of splitboards can be mindboggling; that's where we come in.
-Whether you're looking for the all-around performer, best powder board, or an excellent value, our comparative review can help you find the board for you.Related: Best Splitboard Bindings
+Whether you're looking for the all-around performer, best powder board, or an excellent value, our comparative review can help you find the board for you.Related: Best Splitboard Bindings of 2021

 Best Splitboards For Backcountry Snowboarding of 2021

 |$751 List||$629.99 at Amazon||$750 List||$650 List|

 Check Price at Amazon

 |Pros||Lightweight, responsive, carbon layup, durable topsheet||Customization, powder floatation, driven strong turns||Powder flotation, corn snow performance, maneuverability||Value, stunning graphic, well rounded, offers model specific skins, gently serrated edge||Versatile, lightweight, affordable, ease of binding adjustability, strong overall ride with a solid riding experience, highly versatile|